 A squatter is someone who is occupying an abandoned, foreclosed, or unoccupied residential building or area of land.
 They are there without lawful permission, and they do not rent or own the property.
-Even so, squatting in the United States is legal and happens more often than you’d expect.
+Even so, squatting in the United States is common.

 Isn’t That Trespassing?

 Squatting isn’t necessarily trespassing.
 Trespassing is a criminal offense, while squatting is usually a civil matter.
 Squatters can be treated like criminal trespassers if the landlord or property owner establishes that they are unwelcome.